Is BMI an Accurate Measure of Health?

 It doesn’t matter whether you are reading an article about an exercise or diet plan on the web, searching for effective weight loss strategies, or attending a doctor’s appointment; you will most likely come across the abbreviation – BMI.

 Body mass index has long been used worldwide to assess body weight and associated health risks.
-Besides that, WHO and various state health institutions are using BMI calculators to track obesity rates in populations.
+Besides that, WHO and various state health institutions are using BMI calculators to track population obesity rates.

 Despite its widespread application, BMI is not universal and has some flaws.
-In the article below, we will discuss the accuracy, history, and downsides of BMI, compare it to alternative options and try to answer the main question – Is it an accurate measure of our health status?
+In the article below, we will discuss BMI’s accuracy, history, and downsides, compare it to alternative options, and try to answer the main question—Is it an accurate measure of our health status?

 What Does Your BMI Mean?

-Body mass index is a value that allows you to assess the degree of correspondence between a person’s mass and height and thereby judge whether the mass is insufficient, normal, or excessive.
+Body mass index is a value that allows you to assess the degree of correspondence between a person’s mass and height, thereby judging whether the mass is insufficient, normal, or excessive.

-It is based on a mathematical formula that divides a person’s weight in kilograms by their height in meters squared.
+It is based on a mathematical formula that divides a person’s weight in kilograms by their height in square meters.

 BMI = weight (kg) / height (m2)